 TARDINESS Late arrival to school or class without prior approval will be considered a tardy.
 Students late to school or class for a reason judged appropriate by school authorities will not be considered tardy.
 Oversleeping and/or missing the bus are not excusable tardies.
+The office will handle tardies to first period.
 The record of tardies becomes an important part of the student's permanent record.

 Any student who arrives within the first 30 minutes of the start of his/her school day is considered to be tardy unless the student has arranged for a prior slip for that day.
+Students later than five minutes will make up the time equivalent to their tardiness.
+The teacher will handle tardies to class after period one.